jonathanhogg/flitter/docs/language.md

             !text point=SIZE/2 text="Hello world!"
 ```

-This contains a comment, a `let` statement and a node creation statement.
+This contains a comment, a `let` expression and a node creation expression.
-Indented statements below this represent child nodes.
+Indented expressions below this represent child nodes.
 Any name with a `!` in
 front of it creates a node of that *kind*; the bindings following this specify
 attributes of the node.
 Nodes can also be followed by one or more `#tag`s to
 add tags for readability and logging.